tianshu-wang/PFS-GNN-bipartite/README.md

 gnn.py : Define the bipartite graph and the GNN.

-train.py : The main file.
+train.py : The main file to run the code.

 /config : Contain the config files for both cases.
 To use them, copy the config file to the same directory as the train.py and rename it as config.py